Emory University: Emory College of Arts and Sciences

 Emory University offers a five-year dual degree program in engineering, in collaboration with the Georgia Institute of Technology.
 Emory University also offers a dual master's degree in social work with the University of Georgia.

 Oxford College

 Oxford College offers an associate degree (A.A.) in liberal arts.
-Students who complete Oxford College advance to Emory College of Arts and Sciences to complete their undergraduate education.
+Students who complete Oxford College advance to Emory College of Arts and Sciences, Goizueta Business School, or Nell Hodgson Woodruff School of Nursing to complete their undergraduate education.